 My FSA.
 My Way.

-Log on to your FSA
+Access your FSA

-2013 and beyond Accounts: Log on to Employee Self Service (ESS), and click on My FSA under the eBenefits icon.
+Log on to Employee Self Service (ESS), and click on My FSA under the eBenefits icon.

 Flexible Spending Accounts

 Flexible Spending Accounts (FSA) provide a simple way to save money on eligible health care and dependent care expenses.
 You choose how much to set aside to be used for health care and dependent care expenses.
 The money you contribute to your FSA does not get taxed, which means you save money!
 You may enroll or make changes to an existing FSA within 31 days of a qualifying status change or during annual open enrollment.
 Benefit changes can be made through Employee Self Service.